 These are held in the fall and are mandatory.
 It is required that at least one parent attend each conference.
 Conferences are designed as a time for teachers to inform parents of a student’s progress, successes, and areas of difficulty.
 Parents are also given the opportunity to express any questions or concerns they may have regarding their child’s education.
 Conferences are scheduled for a 15 minute block of time.
 Should you have questions or concerns at any time throughout the year, contact the teacher to arrange an additional conference.

 All parent volunteers and field trip drivers must have a background check on file in the office.
 Anyone with a sexually related conviction will not be allowed to have contact with students.
 Persons with a drug, alcohol, or any other felony conviction within 10 years will not be allowed to drive on field trips.

 Report cards are distributed at the end of each quarter in grades K through 8.
 Students in grades K-1 are graded using a number scale.
 Students in 2-8 are graded with letter grades.

 Students need to keep a C average or above in each class in order to participate in sports or other extracurricular activities.
 To be eligible for the next quarter a C or above is needed for the prior quarter.

-Each student enrolled at Covenant shall have a permanent record that includes birth certificate, home language survey, academic grades, health records, standardized test scores, various evidences of skills and attendance records.
+Each student enrolled at CCS shall have a permanent record that includes birth certificate, home language survey, academic grades, health records, standardized test scores, various evidence of skills and attendance records.
 All records are confidential.